Louis-C-Leon/dotfiles/README.md

-This is my personal repo for dotfiles and configuration of my development environment.
-The main tools I use are the Kitty terminal emulator, Zshell, and the NeoVim code editor.
-To use this config, you should install Kitty, NeoVim, and Starship prompt, set your default shell to Zsh, and add a `~/.zshrc` file that sources `~/.config/zsh/louis-config.zsh`.
-Other important tools I have configured are NVM and FZF; these should also be installed.

-## TODOS:
-- Write a setup script that works on both MacOS and Fedora Linux.
-Should install all tooling and deps.
+Configuration for my personal development environment.

+The setup script for my environment is a work in progress and might not work.
+Clone this repo and run `sh setup.sh` inside the directory to try it out.

-- Add debugger functionality to NeoVim.
+TODO: add debugger functionality to NeoVim.
+The editor should install debuggers as needed; compatible with VSCode if possible.
-- Add database functionality to NeoVim.